henrysurface/OnlineAssessment/README.md

 1. Please install ruby with following link: https://www.ruby-lang.org/en/documentation/installation/

-2. Open OnlineAccessment90min.rb and change "your path file" to the testing files in your computer.
+2. Open OnlineAccessment90min.rb and OnlineAccessment5hours.rb.
+Change "your path file" to the testing files in your computer.
 ```
 fw = Firewall.new("your path file")
 ```